Duofiller/docs/assembly Mono.md

 <br>
 <br>
 <br>
 Connect beverage tubing to a keg.
 Max beverage pressure is 20psi/1.4bar.
-Please note that the keg quick disconnect is not included. <br>
+Please note that the keg quick disconnect is not included.
+There's two types of hoses in the kit; use the thin for the high carboated beers and the thick (OD 1/4") for normally carbonated beers.<br>
 <img src="/static/mono15.png" alt="drawing" style="width:200px;"/>
 <br>
 <br>